Samuel D. Waksal

 Samuel D. Waksal (born September 8, 1947) is the founder and former CEO of the biopharmaceutical company ImClone Systems.
 He is also the founder of Kadmon Pharmaceuticals, which was financed with private capital and commenced operations in New York City in 2010.
 At ImClone, Waksal led the company to develop the cancer drug Erbitux (cetuximab).
 During the course of its review process with the Food and Drug Administration (FDA) Waksal became involved in an insider trading scandal revolving around improper communications with personal friends and family members.
 He was convicted of several securities violations, served time in federal prison, and was released.

 Education and early career

-Waksal was born September 8, 1947, in Paris, France, as the son of Holocaust survivors.
+Waksal was born on September 8, 1947, in Paris, France, to a Jewish family, the son of Holocaust survivors.
 He earned a bachelor's degree in 1969 and a doctorate in immunobiology in 1974, both from The Ohio State University.

 Over the next 15 years, he worked as a medical researcher at Stanford University, the National Cancer Institute, Tufts University and Mount Sinai Hospital, New York.
 However, he often faced scrutiny for misrepresenting the source of material and fabricating lab results.